okteto/okteto/README.md

 Today, most developers try to either run parts of the infrastructure locally or just test these integrations directly in the cluster via CI jobs or the *docker build/redeploy* cycle.
 It works, but this workflow is painful and incredibly slow.

 `okteto` accelerates the development workflow of Kubernetes applications.
-You write your code locally and `okteto` detects the changes and instantly update your Kubernetes applications.
+You write your code locally and `okteto` detects the changes and instantly updates your Kubernetes applications.

 ## How it works